Documentation

 agency.txt

-agency.txt identifies the agnecy information associated with the traffic signals defined in the other GTSS files.
+agency.txt identifies the agency information associated with the traffic signals defined in the other GTSS files.
 Parameters include the agency ID, name, web address, timezone and email contact.

 signals.txt